PSNI officer dismissed for sexual misconduct and six more resign

-Sarah Everard murder: PSNI officer dismissed for sexual misconduct and six more under investigation resign
+PSNI officer dismissed for sexual misconduct after police chiefs say they will have zero tolerance approach in wake of Sarah Everard murder

-The PSNI says that another officer has been dismissed for sexual misconduct and six more have resigned, in the wake of the murder of Sarah Everard by serving Met Officer Wayne Couzens.
+The PSNI has dismissed one officer for sexual misconduct and seen six more facing the same charge resign - adding that the murder of Sarah Everard has placed “a spotlight on violence and intimidation against women and girls”.

-The PSNI says that the new information has just been released today and is in addition to earlier details it had already released for the past five years.

-Under Freedom of Information the PSNI had already revealed that a total of four officers had internal complaints relating to sexual misconduct upheld, over the past five years and that a total of two officers were dismissed for internal sexual misconduct matters.
-Over the past five years a total of 39 officers were subject to internal investigation over allegations of sexual misconduct.
+Ms Everard was murdered by serving Met Office Wayne Couzens in London in March, with his conviction causing many questions about how he was able to continue serving as an officer despite a string of alleged sexual offences.

-A PSNI spokeswoman told the News Letter today that since the 2020/21 figures were released, another PSNI officer has been dismissed and that further six officers under investigation have resigned.
+A PSNI spokeswoman told the News Letter today that one PSNI officer has been dismissed for sexual misconduct and that further six officers under investigation have resigned.
 A further six cases are still ongoing.

+The dismissal and resignation have all taken place since the PSNI last released figures of action against service officers, under the Freedom of Information Act, which account for sexual misconduct up until the year 2020/21.

+For the five years up until this period, police previously revealed that four officers had internal complaints relating to sexual misconduct upheld and that two officers were dismissed for sexual misconduct.
+A total of 39 officers were subject to internal investigation over allegations of sexual misconduct over the five years in question.

-Chief Superintendent Anthony McNally, Head of the Public Protection Branch said: “The tragic death of Sarah Everard has firmly placed a spotlight on violence and intimidation against women and girls for all.
-This is a priority for the Police Service, and we are working with partners to provide a whole systems approach to combatting this in our communities, currently leading on the creation of the first PSNI VIAWG strategy for Northern Ireland.
+The figures relate to complaints complaints of sexual misconduct - including sexual harassment, exploitation of crime victims and child abuse - made against PSNI officers, special constables and police community support officers.
+Commenting on the latest dismissal and resignations, Chief Superintendent Anthony McNally, Head of the Public Protection Branch, said: “The tragic death of Sarah Everard has firmly placed a spotlight on violence and intimidation against women and girls for all.
+This is a priority for the Police Service, and we are working with partners to provide a whole systems approach to combating this in our communities, currently leading on the creation of the first PSNI VIAWG [Violence Against Women and Girls] strategy for Northern Ireland.”

-“A literature review is underway to better understand VIAWG in a Northern Ireland context and a working group has been set up by the Police Service to garner feedback and guidance from key agencies including Women’s Aid and Victim Support.

-“We are working closer than ever with key partners to ensure that we are continuously joined up in bettering the response to VIAWG from the entire criminal justice system, including implementing recommendations made from the Gillen Review in conjunction with the Department of Justice.

-“Any allegation, disclosure or conviction of sexual harassment or abuse perpetrated by an officer or member of staff is robustly investigated.”

-Under Freedom of Information, the PSNI had initially released data on the number of complaints of sexual misconduct, including sexual harassment, exploitation of crime victims and child abuse made against police officers, special constables and police community support officers in the PSNI covering the last five years.

-The PSNI disclosed that during the listed time period a total of 39 officers were subject to internal investigation over allegations of sexual misconduct.
+The PSNI previously disclosed that during the five years to 2020/21 a total of 39 officers were subject to internal investigation over allegations of sexual misconduct.
 The PSNI broke the figure down for each year;-

 2016/17 – 4 officers